alexandrepalaoro/ForgingWeapons/README.md

 # ForgingWeapons
-Codes and dataset of the paper entitled "<strong>Fight intensity correlate to stronger and more mechanically efficient weapons in three species of *Aegla* crabs</strong>", submitted to *Behavioral Ecology and Sociobiology*.
+Codes and dataset of the paper entitled "<strong>Fight intensity correlates with stronger and more mechanically efficient weapons in three species of *Aegla* crabs</strong>", published in *Behavioral Ecology and Sociobiology*.

-If you use anything from this repository, please cite this folder:
+If you use anything from this repository, please cite the paper:

 ***

-Palaoro, AV (2019) Dataset and code for biomechanical and shape analyses of freshwater anomurans.
-GitHub repository. https://github.com/alexandrepalaoro/ForgingWeapons
+Palaoro, AV; Peixoto, PEC; Benso-Lopes, F; Boligon, DS & Santos, S (2020) Fight intensity correlates with stronger and more mechanically efficient weapons in three species of Aegla crabs.
+Behavioral Ecology and Sociobiology.
+DOI: 10.1007/s00265-020-02834-z

 -----------------------